koennie270993/portfolio/README.md

 - Jekyll builds the static site
 - Site is deployed to GitHub Pages

-No need to commit built files (`js/` directory) as they are generated during the CI/CD pipeline.
+All build artifacts are generated during the CI/CD pipeline - no need to commit any compiled files.

 ### Manual Build

 If you want to build locally:
 ```
-npm run build:webpack
+npm run build:webpack  # Compile TypeScript
-bundle exec jekyll build
+bundle exec jekyll build  # Build Jekyll site
 ```